khawajaaleem/AppiumTest/ReadMe.md

 Below is the execution report
 ![Report](/readme/report.png)

-> Note: This framework doesn't contain iOS tests, as Appium inspector is not working for iOS
+> Note: This framework doesn't contain iOS tests, as Appium inspector is not working for iOS application under test